expo/examples/with-react-compiler/README.md

 ## 🚀 How to use

+> React Compiler support is experimental and shouldn't be used in production until at least React 19 is stable in Expo.

 - Install with `yarn` or `npm install`.
 - Run `yarn start` or `npm run start` to try it out.